Slawernos/Project_seven/README.md

 DATABASE_URL= localhost   --> server address for SQL DATABASE_PASSWORD = root  --> password for sql server
 DATABASE_USERNAME = postgres --> username for sql server
-DATABASE_DATABASE = users -> Database name from import
+DATABASE_DATABASE = users -> Database name from step 2.
 PORT = 5050 -> port number
 SUPERSECRET = THIS_IS_A_TEST_BUT_IT_S_SUPER_SECRET_TOKEN --> Token for passwords!